subashkj005/Social-Networking-API/README.md

 - User Authentication: Users can sign up and log in using their email and password.
 - User Search: Search for other users by email or name, with pagination support.
-- Fullscreen modeFriend Management: Send, accept, or reject friend requests, and list friends and pending friend requests.
+- Friend Management: Send, accept, or reject friend requests, and list friends and pending friend requests.